isewise/scrobblarr/README.md

 # Scrobblarr

 Scrobblarr is a Flask-based application designed to handle media scrobbling events and interact with Sonarr for managing TV series episodes.
-It listens for webhook events, processes them, and performs actions such as deleting or unmonitoring episodes based on the configuration.
+It listens for Plex webhook events, processes them, and performs actions such as deleting or unmonitoring episodes based on the configuration.

 ## Features